Extended Tummy Tuck/Extended Abdominoplasty for excess skin removal

 - Don’t smoke or drink or can quit for a specific time period (typically 4 to 6 weeks before and after the surgery).

-- Have a bulging stomach despite the weight loss due to underlying sagging muscles and excess skin.
+- Have a excess tissue on the stomach despite the weight loss due to underlying lax muscles and excess skin.

 - Have a stable weight for over one year and you are at your goal weight.
 If your weight keeps fluctuating or wish to lose more weight, it is not advisable to undergo surgery.

-- Have sagging loose skin or a distended upper pubic region.
+- Have loose skin or a distended upper pubic region.

-- Realise that it is a body contouring procedure and not a weight-loss method and you wish to achieve more ideal body proportions
+- Realize that it is a body contouring procedure and not a weight-loss method and you wish to alter body proportions

 - Are not planning to get pregnant again.
 If you are, it is wise to not undergo the surgery at this point.